What is the Net Promoter Score?

-While conducting analysis with the NPS data collected is important, it is also critical to have a closed-loop feedback system.
-Your frontline employees need to be able to act upon real-time feedback from customers to improve and act on the information obtained.
-A good closed-loop system should give you the process and tools needed to automate follow-up and alerts with dissatisfied customers to “close the loop” and take proper action.
+While analyzing the NPS data collected is essential, it is also critical to have a closed-loop feedback system.
+Your frontline employees need to act upon real-time feedback from customers to improve and act on the information obtained.
+A good closed-loop system should give you the process and tools required to automate follow-up and alerts with dissatisfied customers to “close the loop” and take proper action.

 The bottom line

 There is no single question that can forecast your company’s success.
 Understanding your customer’s sentiment about your company is the first step in taking an analytical approach to begin improvement.
-Complement NPS with other insights such as interactions across the customer journey with a closed-loop feedback system, you will have a comprehensive and actionable view of your customer experience that empowers your organization to retain and grow your customer base.
+Complement NPS with other insights from interactions across the customer journey and closed-loop feedback system.
+It will give you a comprehensive and actionable view of your customer experience that empowers your organization to retain and grow your customer base.